lgessler/microbert/README.md

-ℹ️ **NOTE**: If you want to train a MicroBERT for your language, please see [lgessler/microbert2](https://github.com/lgessler/microbert2).
+⚠️ **NOTE**: If you want to train a MicroBERT for your language, please see [lgessler/microbert2](https://github.com/lgessler/microbert2).

 # Introduction